edenartlab/docs/docs/guides/concepts.md

 - When uploading face images, it's usually a good idea to crop the images so the face fills a large fraction of the total image.
 - We're used to "more data is always better", but for concept training this usually isn't true: 5 diverse, HD images are usually better than 20 low-quality or similar images.
 :::warning

+The training mode is selected when training a concept in the [concept trainer](https://app.eden.art/create/concepts).